pytorch/torchtitan/docs/performance.md

-To demonstrate the effectiveness of techniques used in torchtitan, we report both the infra metrics and loss curves of the LLaMa 2 (13B and 70B) and LLaMa 3 (8B and 70B) training on 64 A100 (80GB memory) GPUs.
+To demonstrate the effectiveness of techniques used in torchtitan, we report both the infra metrics and loss curves of LLaMa 2 (13B and 70B) and LLaMa 3 (8B and 70B) training on 64 A100 (80GB memory) GPUs.
 We report infra metrics achieved by FSDP2 (1D parallelism) under various configurations, and loss curves for both 1D parallelism (FSDP2) and 2D parallelism (FSDP2 + Tensor Parallel) training.

 ## LLaMa 3 performance numbers